Dynamitelaw/economicAgentSim/Docs/README.md

 [EconAgent.py](Coding/EconAgent.md): An in-depth description of the **Agent** class

-[Network Packets](Coding/NetworkPackets.md): A ConnectionNetwork packet types and their usage
+[Network Packets](Coding/NetworkPackets.md): ConnectionNetwork packet types and their usage